Eye Care in Pittsburgh PA | 20/20 Vision Care

 - Examination of the back of your eye, retina, and underlying blood vessels

-Dr. Rudavsky and Dr. Sullivan utilize the latest technologies to diagnose and treat patients of all ages.
+Dr. Shirley and Dr. Gibson utilize the latest technologies to diagnose and treat patients of all ages.
 Computerized examination instruments are used to supplement rather than replace personalized care.
 Examinations include tests for dry eye syndrome, ocular allergies, computer vision syndrome, and the ocular effects of many general health disorders.
 To provide a better view of the retina, several types of retinal viewing systems are used.
 This technology provides wide-angle views of the retina to help detect macular degeneration, glaucoma, cataracts, retinal holes or detachments as well as systemic diseases such as diabetes, stroke and high blood pressure.

 Did you know …